 Direct Mass Flow Meter: Coriolis versus Thermal Mass Flow Meters

-As part of our continuing series on gas flow meters, here we discuss those meters that directly measure mass flow, specifically Coriolis, and thermal mass flow meters.
+As part of our continuing series on gas flow meters, here we discuss those meters that directly measure mass flow, specifically Coriolis vs thermal mass flow meter.

 Direct Mass Flowmeters

 In our post, Natural Gas Flow Meter Types we mention that gas flow is computed as mass flow from volumetric meters, velocity meters, and inferential meters.
 A mass flow meter directly measures the mass of gas passing through the meter, so there are no computations, nor extra equipment, such as pressure and temperature devices, needed to determine mass flow.

 There are two direct mass flow meters worthy of discussion when measuring gas.

 - Thermal mass flow meters

 Coriolis flowmeters provide a direct mass flow measurement based upon the deflection force of the fluid moving through a vibrating tube; there is no need to compensate for temperature, pressure, and density.

 These meters highly accurate, highly reliable with high turndown capabilities, and are unaffected by flow profile, even down to very-low flow rates.
 They can measure a mixture of gases, unknown gases, and fluids moving between gas-liquid states.
 The meters are custody transfer approved.
 Once installed, the Coriolis flow meters require little maintenance as there are no moving parts.
 While historically, Coriolis flowmeters were used more for smaller (4″ and less) lines, there have been significant strides from manufacturers now offering flowmeters for 6″ and above lines.